run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/chat/chat.md

 •	Manual Usage: 299, 315, 316, 317, 447 e 423.

-•	Integration with Anuva: 423
+•	Integration with Helper: 423

-By enabling parameter 423 the chat will open integrated with the virtual assistant Anuva.
+By enabling parameter 423 the chat will open integrated with the virtual assistant Helper.

 # How to access it

 Below there are some examples of how to use 4biz Chat in different scenarios:

-## Access to Smart Chat without configure Anuva - Ticket creation
+## Access to Smart Chat without configure Helper - Ticket creation

 1. Access the Smart Portal or Experience Center;
 2. Click on the "Talk" icon at the bottom of the screen to start the conversation;